Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Owl.md

 - monster/environment/hill
 - monster/size/large
 - monster/type/beast
-statblock: inline
+aliases: ["Giant Owl"]
 ---
 # Giant Owl
 *Source: Monster Manual p.
-327, Storm King's Thunder, Eberron: Rising from the Last War, Infernal Machine Rebuild, Explorer's Guide to Wildemount*
+327. Available in the SRD and the Basic Rules.*

 Giant owls often befriend fey and other sylvan creatures and are guardians of their woodland realms.